-Loggers Lake: Trail starts in Cheakamus near the HI Hostel.
-This hike you will take you through the forest,along a river and past a suspension bridge before leading to the lake.
-This is a 3 hour return trip hike.
-If you want you can continue up Crater Rim, which adds an addition three hours.
+Loggers Lake: The trail starts in Cheakamus near the HI Hostel.
+This hike you will take you through the forest, along a river and past a suspension bridge before leading to the lake.
+This is a 3-hour return trip hike.
+If you want you can continue up Crater Rim, which adds an additional three hours.

-Snow board or Ski Blackcomb Mountain, go Snowmobiling, Heli Skiing, Cross country skiing, Snowshoeing, Dog Sledding and Bob sledding at the Whistler Sliding Centre – I would love to try Bob Sleddinh!
+Snowboard or Ski on Blackcomb Mountain, go Snowmobiling, Heli-Skiing, Cross-country skiing, Snowshoeing, Dog Sledding and Bobsledding at the Whistler Sliding Centre – I would love to try Bob Sledging!

-The Warehouse in the Village has $4.95 meals all day and night.
+The Warehouse in Whistler Village has $4.95 meals all day and night.

 Recommended trip length